Funerary art in Puritan New England: Plain Style

-The first generation of settlers did not build communal burial grounds, instead they buried their dead on the highest point on their property, and marked individual graves with wooden slabs or field-stones.
+The first generation of settlers did not build communal burial grounds; instead, they buried their dead on the highest point on their property and marked individual graves with wooden slabs or fieldstones.
 The earliest New England Puritan burying grounds date from the 1630s, and were, according to writer Meg Greene, "simply places to deposit the remains of the dead".
 In adherence to the second biblical commandment, "Thou shalt not make unto thee any graven image", the earliest settlers sought to avoid the worship of ancestors through stone images.
 In addition, they sought to avoid the use of the traditional Catholic cross, while table-type tombs were seen as too elaborate, practically and aesthetically.
-The graves had little order to their plotting, (Note: Individual plots were often dug in random spots in the burial ground.
-See Green (2017), p.
-13) and were either unmarked or were marked by a wooden sign or an uncut rock, with only very few having simple greenstone or carved headstone, usually with no decorations or ornamentation.
+The graves had little order to their plotting, (Note: Individual plots were often dug in random spots in the burial ground.) and were either unmarked or were marked by a wooden sign or an uncut rock, with only very few having simple greenstone or carved headstone, usually with no decorations or ornamentation.